carlwiedemann/foresite/README.md

-# Foresite - An Extremely Minimal Static Site Generator
+# Foresite

+An extremely minimal static site generator.

 CLI executable that converts markdown wrapped in a single template to static HTML for simple blogs hosted on [GitHub Pages](https://pages.github.com/) or similar.